Will-uob/will-uob-notes/_wiki/What-are-convolutions.md

 ---
-date: 18-09-2023
-title: What are convolutions and convolutional neural networks
 published: true
-tags: AI ML ImageNets
+title: What are convolutions?
+date: 2023-09-22
+tags: Maths Probability Algorithms
 ---

-# What are convolutions and convolutional neural networks?
+# What are convolutions?
-## What is a convolution?
 In this case we refer to convolutions in the discrete case, though the idea is similar when put into the continuous case.
 Mathematically, we define a convolution using the following formulae:

 $$